I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 You might be surprised at how much better you feel when you do.

-In addition, I encourage you to limit your time with people who trigger your fear or anxiety, or deplete you in any way.
+In addition, I encourage you to limit your time with people who trigger your fear or anxiety, or drain your energy in any way.

-Setting these boundaries doesn’t make you an uncaring person.
+Setting healthy boundaries doesn’t make you an uncaring person.

 2) Do some EFT tapping:

-As a highly sensitive person (HSP), I’ve been doing emotional freedom technique (tapping) for years.
-It’s a simple, effective method for calming your nervous system & regulating your emotions.
-And works for all kinds of physical & emotional issues.
+As a highly sensitive person (HSP), I’ve been doing Emotional Freedom Technique (tapping) for years.
+It’s a simple, effective method for calming your nervous system and regulating your emotions.

-In the midst of trying to feel better last week, I received an email from The Tapping Solution with a free mediation: “Envisioning Peace for Ukraine & the World”.
-I took it as a sign from the Universe, started tapping, & felt less anxious within minutes.
+In the midst of trying to feel better, I came across a free meditation from The Tapping Solution — and took it as a sign from the Universe.
+I started tapping and within minutes felt calmer.

-If you’re curious to learn more about tapping, visit The Tapping Solution’s website for their free resources & an easy how-to video.
+If you’re curious to learn more about tapping, visit The Tapping Solution’s website for their free resources and an easy how-to video.

 3) Connect with Mother Nature: